 - 1. Regular attendance in class is strongly recommended.
 The Instructor should be informed of any reason for prolonged absence. - 2.
-Missed tests, assignments and examinations without a legitimate reason will be given a grade of F. The Instructor will not prepare make-up tests or assignments. - 3.
-There is NO mid-term examination.
-All tests are cumulative. - 4.
-Written work consist of: - 3 dictations based on the vocabulary/grammar learned in class.
-Half a mark will be taken away for
+Missed tests, assignments and examinations without a legitimate reason will be given a grade of F. The Instructor will not prepare make-up tests or assignments.

-- spelling and grammar mistakes and word omission.
-The mark is given based on the number of mistakes students make rather than the total count on words in the dictation. - 2 compositions on a given topic given by your Instructor.
-These are marked according to form (spelling, proper use of tenses, avoidance of anglicisms, proper verbs, nouns and adjective agreements) and to content (respect of the given topic, appropriate length, avoidance of repetition, use of vocabulary, creativity, logical links between sentences). - 4 tests will be given at the end of Unit 1, 2, 3 and 4.
+- 3. Written work consist of: - 3 dictations based on the vocabulary/grammar learned in class.
+Half a mark will be taken away for spelling and grammar mistakes and word omission. - 2 compositions on a given topic given by your Instructor.
+These are marked according to form (spelling, proper use of tenses, avoidance of anglicisms, proper verbs, nouns and adjective agreements) and to content (respect of the given topic, appropriate length, avoidance of repetition, use of vocabulary, creativity, logical links between sentences). - 2 tests will be given at the end of Units 1 and 2, and at the end of Units 3 and 4.
 They are based on chapter materials and may include listening/reading comprehension, grammar/vocabulary questions, transformations ... - 5.
-The Laboratory sessions for this course will commence the first week of lectures.
+The Laboratory sessions for this course will commence on May 20.
 Attendance is mandatory.
 An oral presentation will be required as an element of the laboratory work.
 The presentation will be done with a partner, but individual marks will be given for grammar, vocabulary, flow and pronunciation, content, creativity and overall effort.
 No reading allowed.
-The topics of the oral presentations and the marking rubrics will be posted on Blackboard. - 6.
-Students are expected to check the Blackboard page at http://blackboard.ucalgary.ca on a daily basis for announcements, homework, assignments, marks and tentative schedule. - 7.
+The topics of the oral presentations and the marking rubrics will be posted on D2L. - 6.
+Students are expected to check the D2L page at http://my.ucalgary.ca/ on a daily basis for announcements, homework, assignments, marks and tentative schedule. - 7.
 Students are advised to read the excerpt on PLAGIARISM.